Mon, Oct 11, 2021

 What can advanced economies learn from emerging markets?
-In the latest episode of Through the Lens, Kroll Institute Fellow and Senior Advisor Dr. Efraim Chalamish is joined by Rachel Robbins, former General Counsel of the International Finance Council, a member of the World Bank Group, to discuss.
+In the latest episode of Through the Lens, Kroll Senior Advisor Dr. Efraim Chalamish is joined by Rachel Robbins, former General Counsel of the International Finance Council, a member of the World Bank Group, to discuss.
 Listen as Efraim and Rachel touch on the rise of ESG and the shift towards stakeholder capitalism, how to successfully measure and quantify ESG progress, and the differing regulatory frameworks across emerging and advanced economies.

-Dr. Efraim Chalamish is a senior advisor at Kroll, the leader of the firm’s Israel practice and a Kroll Institute Fellow.
+Dr. Efraim Chalamish is a senior advisor at Kroll, the leader of the firm’s Israel practice.
 He specializes in international economic-legal issues, including sovereign finance, energy markets, trade and investment policies and strategies, and international disputes.
 With more than two decades of professional experience, Efraim has practiced international law in Israel, Paris and New York, and serves as a media contributor and columnist.

 Rachel Robbins is a non-executive director and strategic advisor to global companies involved in or entering emerging markets, and currently serves as a senior independent director at Atlas Mara Limited.
 She previously served as Vice President and General Counsel of the World Bank’s International Finance Council.
 Before that, she was the Executive Vice President, General Counsel and Secretary of the New York Stock Exchange and NYSE Euronext.
 Her other prior roles include General Counsel of Citigroup International and Managing Director, General Counsel and Secretary at JP Morgan.

 “You and I talked about it in the past, which is the shift towards stakeholder capitalism instead of traditional shareholders capitalism.
 What does it mean for you and how you started thinking about it a couple of years ago?” – Efraim Chalamish